roblox-csharp/roblox-cs/RobloxCS.Luau/README.md

 # Luau AST

 ## To-do
-- Generate blocks that are direct children of other blocks (or the compilation unit) as a `do..end` statement
+- Generate blocks that are direct children of other blocks (or the compilation unit) as `ScopedBlock`s
-- If using temporary variables and a regular variable with the same name is created, append temporary names with `_n` where `n` is the index of the temporary variable
+- Only generate interface declarations & inherit from interfaces if they have methods with implementations

 ## Roadmap